Cynthia-Lee/spaceship_flight_stick_game/README.md

 Download the Arduino IDE
 You can download it here: https://www.arduino.cc/en/main/software

-If you don't want to download it you can also use their online compiler, though downloading it is recommended.
+If you don't want to download it, you can use their online compiler.
+However, downloading it is recommended.
 Don't forget to get the correct version.

 ### Godot
 Download the Godot Software